 - Supply.
 The DASR Market is a must offer market.
 Any resources that do not make an offer have their offer set to \$0.00 per MW.
 DASR is calculated by the day-ahead market solution as the lesser of the thirty minute energy ramp rate or the economic maximum MW minus the day-ahead dispatch point for all online units.
-In the first nine months of 2016, the average available hourly DASR was 35,926 MW. - Demand.
-The DASR requirement in 2016 is 5.70 percent of peak load forecast, down from 5.93 percent in 2015.
-The average DASR MW purchased was 6,345 MW per hour in the first nine months of 2016.

-• Concentration.
-In the first nine months of 2016, the DASR Market would have failed a three pivotal supplier test in 15.5 percent of hours.
+In 2016, the average available hourly DASR was 34,776 MW. - Demand.
+The DASR requirement in 2016 was 5.70 percent of peak load forecast, down from 5.93 percent in 2015.
+The average DASR MW purchased was 4,996.8 MW per hour in 2016. - Concentration.
+In 2016, the DASR Market failed the three pivotal supplier test in 18.3 percent of hours.

 - Withholding.
 Economic withholding remains an issue in the DASR Market.
 The direct marginal cost of providing DASR is zero.
 PJM calculates the opportunity cost for each resource.
 All offers by resource owners greater than zero constitute economic withholding.
-In the first nine months of 2016 a daily average of 36.2 percent of units offered above \$0.00.
-In the first nine months of 2016 a daily average of 13.4 percent of units offered above \$5. - DR. Demand resources are eligible to participate in the DASR Market.
+In 2016, a daily average of 36.2 percent of units offered above \$0.00.
+In 2016, a daily average of 13.3 percent of units offered above \$5. - DR. Demand resources are eligible to participate in the DASR Market.
 Some demand resources have entered offers for DASR.

 • Price.
-In the first nine months of 2016, the weighted average DASR price for all hours when the DASRMCP was above \$0.00 was \$3.24, a decrease from \$4.60 per MW in the first nine months of 2015.
+In 2016, the weighted average DASR price for all hours when the DASRMCP was above \$0.00 was \$1.61, a decrease from \$2.99 per MW in 2015.